CAD for Chromebooks | Browser CAD for Students | Fusion 360

 How to buy

 To help schools give students more options for accessing Autodesk tools and learning, Fusion 360 is now available on Chromebooks.
-Students (US site) and educators (US site) at qualified academic institutions worldwide can now use Fusion 360 on a Chromebook.
+Students and educators at qualified academic institutions worldwide can now use Fusion 360 on a Chromebook.

-Don’t let your Chromebook 3D modelling tools restrict your creativity or ability to quickly create multiple design iterations.
-Fusion 360 empowers you to design effortlessly, helping you ensure form, fit and function of your products with various analysis methods.
-From sketching and direct modelling to surface and parametric modelling, Fusion 360 has you covered.
+Don't let your Chromebook 3D modeling tools restrict your creativity or ability to quickly create multiple design iterations.
+Fusion 360 empowers you to design effortlessly, helping you ensure form, fit, and function of your products with various analysis methods.
+From sketching and direct modeling to surface and parametric modeling, Fusion 360 has you covered.

 Fusion 360 is now available on Chromebooks for students with an Autodesk account and an educational subscription.

-Students (US site) and educators (US site) at qualified academic institutions worldwide are eligible for free access to Autodesk software for one year through the Autodesk Education Community (US site).
+Students and educators at qualified academic institutions worldwide are eligible for free access to Autodesk software for one-year through the Autodesk Education Community.

 You now have an educational subscription to Fusion 360 and can access Fusion 360 on a Chromebook by visiting https://fusion.online.autodesk.com.